mister-404/ce314AssigTwo/report_bb18960.md

 The same could realistically be said for most numbers.
 A random number appearing in an article like 3 in: "The 3 candles burn all day" asks the question - how useful is that 3?
 I've made the executive decision to say that it isn't useful and so all numbers get removed except if they talk about a decade ie the 90s.
 This is because the 90s (for example) could have connotations of "cheesy" when it comes to movies.
 This might indicate a negative review and as such I find it relevant to stay.

+## Feature Selection

+I wanted to trawl the negative reviews and find what the essence of a negative review is and the same for positive.
+There are certain words that lend themselves to a particularly upbeat positive position such as "outstanding" and "groundbreaking" whereas we would expect to find negative reviews to be flavoured with "rubbish" and "abysmal".
+I decided to set out and find the most commonly occurring negative words.

+## Evaluation